OATMEAL STUDIOS GREETING CARD CO.

 About The Publication:

-.
 “We sell cutting edge, humorous greeting cards in many styles: humorous photo ideas, many cartoon styles, and more traditional word-play styles of humor.
 See our website.”
 100% freelance.
 Welcomes new writers.
 Pays on acceptance.
 Publishes card 6 months to 2 years after acceptance.
 “We request exclusive purchase and use of any idea we buy.
-We respond within a few days to e-mails and we hold copy for between 3-10 weeks for review (depending on when it comes during our current review cycle).
+We respond within a few days to emails and we hold copy for between 3-10 weeks for review (depending on when it comes during our current review cycle).
 We tell writers what dates they can plan on final decisions.”
+Samples available online.
+Guidelines online.

 Current Needs: